');

 About Otter Creek, FL

-Otter Creek is a small community in Florida with a population of 155 residents.
-The median household income is $62,833 per year, which is near the national average.
-The median age in Otter Creek is 24.9 years.
+Otter Creek is a small community located in Florida with a population of 155 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $62,833 per year, which is 16% below the national median of $75,149.
+The median age of 24.9 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Otter Creek Ranks in Florida